wasomi/homelab-icons/README.md

-all rights to the logos belong to their creators
+all rights to the icons belong to their creators